apollographql/apollo-kotlin-normalized-cache-incubating/Writerside/topics/pagination/pagination-other.md

 The `RecordMerger` shown above is simplistic: it will always append new items to the end of the existing list.
 In a real app, we need to look at the contents of the incoming page and decide if and where to append / insert the items.

 To do that it is usually necessary to have access to the arguments that were used to fetch the existing/incoming lists (e.g. the page number), to decide what to do with the new items.
 For instance if the existing list is for page 1 and the incoming one is for page 2, we should append.

 Fields in records can have arbitrary metadata attached to them, in addition to their value.
 We'll use this to implement a more capable merging strategy.

 #### Metadata

-Let's go back to the above example where Relay-style pagination is used.
+Let's go back to the [example](pagination-relay-style.md) where Relay-style pagination is used.

 Configure the `paginationArgs` as seen previously: